 Video | 2:28

-Criminals are individuals, small crime rings, and multi-national organizations who engage in identity theft, blackmail, sextortion, and human trafficking; profit is their motivation.
-Criminals, often gang members, realize that human trafficking is more profitable than drugs which can only be sold once.
-Human trafficking is local, world-wide, and is modern-day slavery.
-It includes:
+Criminals are individuals, crime rings, and multi-national organizations who engage in identity theft, blackmail, sextortion, and human trafficking.
+Profit is their motivation.
+Criminals, often gang members, understand that human trafficking is more profitable than selling drugs.
+Human trafficking occurs in small towns, large cities, in the United States, and in other countries.
+It is modern-day slavery and includes:

-In Texas, the Office of the Attorney General reports there are 79,000 victims of youth and minor sex trafficking at any given time.1 Social media is often used as a hunting ground for traffickers in America as the following video demonstrates.
+According to the Office of the Attorney General, Texas has the second highest number of calls to the National Human Trafficking Hotline.1 Social media is often used as a hunting ground for traffickers in America as the following video demonstrates.

 Watch the video below and ask yourself: